 The Garlic Farm has cottages on site too as well as yurts – do stock up in the shop while you’re there, especially the onion marmalade…

-If you fancy something a little quirkier, Isle of Wight campers has campervans – check out the Globalmouse family’s experience – or you can curl up in an Airstream trailer from Vintage Vacations – book through Cool Stays, which also has ideas for everything from pods and yurts to lighthouse cottages.
+If you fancy something a little quirkier, Isle of Wight campers has campervans or you can curl up in an Airstream trailer from Vintage Vacations – book through Cool Stays, which also has ideas for everything from pods and yurts to lighthouse cottages.

 And if you’re looking for luxury, my usual recommendation of Priory Bay hotel (with its own beach and family-friendly accommodation including cottages on site and yurts) is currently closed although due to reopen in 2020, so for another option close to Ryde, try the Seaview hotel.